Under early exploration

 Learn more about how we evaluate scalability

 If a feasible approach was found (through increased AQY) and appropriate oversight and transparency were in place, the path to scaling photocatalytic aerosols could be rapid.
 It would be limited by the speed at which adverse and unexpected effects could be accurately assessed after a given scale of deployment, material availability for the photocatalyst itself, and any limitations associated with the deployment modality (e.g., appropriately outfitted ships and/or airplanes).
-Thus one could estimate that scaling to 10 million metric tons per year after an initial hypothetical first successful small-scale deployment may take between 5 and 10 years.

 Health & Environmental Considerations

 Given the very early state of understanding this potential pathway, health and environmental co-benefits and concerns are not yet well understood.
-It would be critical to study them before considering any future testing or deployment.
+It is critical to study them before considering any future testing or deployment.
 There are major environmental concerns around producing VOCs and nanoparticles that would need to be resolved before any deployment.

 Key areas that need to be studied include: